%%capture

 NOTE: In case you want to do this repeatedly (e.g. for toy studies), there is a way more efficient way (see later on)

 so far, we have a dataset and a PDF.
 Before we go for fitting, we can make a plot.
-This functionality is not directly provided in zfit (but can be added to zfit-physics).
+This functionality is not extensively covered in zfit, but helper functions exist.
 It is however simple enough to do it:

 def plot_model(model, data, scale=1, plot_data=True): # we will use scale later on